 The 85% Rule is an operating principle for coordinating parking supply.
-When occupancies routinely reach 85% in the peak hour, more intensive and aggressive parking management strategies are called for to assist patrons in finding available parking.
+When occupancies routinely reach 85% during peak periods, more intensive and aggressive parking management strategies are called for to assist patrons in finding available parking.
 The 85% Rule will facilitate reasonable and effective decisions regarding time stays, enforcement, and other decisions related to capacity management.